Stability Properties of Systems of Linear Stochastic Differential Equations with Random Coefficients: Statement of the Main Results

 \end{hypothesis}

-In the above hypotheses, $c_n$ and $d_n$ correspond to a non-decreasing collection of finite non-negative constants.
+In the above hypotheses, $d_1\leq d_2$, $c_n$ correspond to any non-decreasing collection of finite non-negative constants.
 Observe that $(H_2)\Longrightarrow (H_1)$.
+These hypotheses both correspond essentially to some level of fluctuation control on $A^{\epsilon}_t$, around a (time-varying) deterministic limit that is itself stabilising.
+This is a rather natural condition to propose, and quite weak.
+Indeed, in the context of mean-ergodic and mean-stable systems, e.g. as discussed in the literature, see (\ref{ref-ergodic-time}), we can immediately view these hypotheses as a significant relaxation.
+In this context, we only require some fluctuation control on the matrices themselves at each time and at any moment these matrices may themselves be unstable.

+\begin{hypothesisRemark}[$H_0''$] Conditions $(H_1)$ and $(H_2)$ may also be thought of as weak conditions on the moment continuity between $A_t$ and $A^{\epsilon}_t$ in terms of $\epsilon$.
+It may be possible to relax the log-norm condition in $(H_0)$ whenever we have a stability estimate (e.g. like (\ref{stabilityestimate1})) that respects these continuity properties.
+Unfortunately, apart from very particular cases (e.g. time-invariant flows, or time-varying commuting matrices) we are aware of no general relaxation to the log-norm condition in the time-varying setting. \end{hypothesisRemark}

-For a deterministic flow of perturbed matrices $A^{\epsilon}_t$, these two conditions coincide as soon when the fluctuation parameter is chosen sufficiently small.
+For a deterministic flow of perturbed matrices $A^{\epsilon}_t$, these two conditions coincide when the fluctuation parameter is chosen sufficiently small.
 In this case, the deterministically perturbed semigroup $\Ea_{s,t}(A^{\epsilon})$ is exponentially stable for small perturbations.

-\begin{hypothesisRemark}[$H_0''$] Conditions $(H_1)$ and $(H_2)$ are weak conditions on the moment continuity (not the exponential moments) between $A_t$ and $A^{\epsilon}_t$ in terms of $\epsilon$.
-It is possible to relax the strong log-norm condition in $(H_0)$ whenever we have a stability estimate (e.g. like (\ref{stabilityestimate1})) that respects these continuity properties.
-Unfortunately, apart from very particular cases (e.g. time-invariant flows, or time-varying commuting matrices) we are aware of no general relaxation to the log-norm condition in the time-varying setting. \end{hypothesisRemark}
+Returning to our running illustrative example, it follows by Theorem 2.3 in~\cite{2018arXiv180800235}, the stochastic matrices (\ref{KB-intro}) associated with the various classes of ensemble Kalman-Bucy filter mentioned in the introduction satisfy condition $(H_1)$.
+In addition, by Theorem~ 2.3 in~\cite{2018arXiv180800235}, condition $(H_2)$ is met when the matrix $\Va$ introduced in (\ref{sigma-intro}) is null; which corresponds to a particular form of ensemble filter.
+These conditions hold in this example for any reasonable choice of sample size (i.e. any $\epsilon$).

 We end this section with some comments on the above regularity conditions.
-Firstly, we highlight that these conditions don't require any ergodic property on the process $A_t^{\epsilon}$, nor any conditions on the limiting log-norm $\mu(\cdot)$.
+Firstly, we emphasize that these conditions don't require any ergodic property on the process $A_t^{\epsilon}$, nor any conditions on the limiting log-norm $\mu(\cdot)$.

 When $(H_1)$ is satisfied we have the estimate

 This ensures that the l.h.s. condition in (\ref{hyp-unif-moments}) is met with $\epsilon_{0,n}=\epsilon_n$ when $(H_1)$ is met.
 When $(H_2)$ is satisfied then the l.h.s. condition in (\ref{hyp-unif-moments}) is trivially met with $\epsilon_{0,n}=1$.